ManiMatter/decluttarr/README.md

 - Is Mandatory: No (Defaults to 3)

 **NO_STALLED_REMOVAL_QBIT_TAG**
-- Downloads in qBittorrent tagged with this tag will not be killed even if they are stalled
+- Downloads in qBittorrent tagged with this tag will not be removed
-- Also protects slow downloads or those stuck downloading meta data
+- Applies to the following: Slow, Stalled, Unmonitored, Orphans, Metadata Missing
+- These will continue to be removed (since considered broken): Failed, Files Missing
 - Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
 - Also protects unmonitored downloads from being removed (relevant for multi-season packs)
 - Type: String
 - Is Mandatory: No (Defaults to `Don't Kill`)

----
+**IGNORE_PRIVATE_TRACKERS**
+- Private torrents in qBittorrent will not be removed from the queue if this is set to true
+- Applies to the following: Slow, Stalled, Unmonitored, Orphans, Metadata Missing
+- These will continue to be removed (since considered broken): Failed, Files Missing
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to True)

 ### **Radarr section**
 - Defines radarr instance on which download queue should be decluttered